-While the Association's cover focuses on charterers' liabilities, this head of cover provides indemnity for the following outgoings and costs to which the Member is potentially exposed:
+While Britannia's cover focuses on charterers' liabilities, this head of cover provides indemnity for the following outgoings and costs to which the Member is potentially exposed:

-- contributions to general average, salvage, salvage charges in respect of the Member's interest in bunkers, other property on board (excluding cargo and/or containers), hire and/or freight - losses, costs and expenses reasonably incurred by the Member for the purpose of averting and/or minimising physical damage to and/or loss of the Member's interest in bunkers, other property on board (excluding cargo and/or containers), hire and/or freight
+- contributions to general average, salvage, salvage charges in respect of the Member's interest in bunkers, other property on board (excluding cargo and/or containers), hire and/or freight - losses, costs and expenses reasonably incurred by the Member for the purpose of averting and/or minimising physical damage to and/or loss of the Member's interest in bunkers, other property on board (excluding cargo and/or containers), hire and/or freight.

-Where a Member has subchartered out an Entered Ship, it may be possible to pursue the subcharterer for the Member's loss; however this will only be effective where the charterparties are 'back-to-back' and where the subcharterer has sufficient financial resources and/or insurance cover to meet the claim.
+Where a Member has sub-chartered out an entered ship, it may be possible to pursue the sub-charterer for the Member's loss.
+This is only likely to be effective where the charterparties are 'back-to-back' and where the sub-charterer has sufficient financial resources and/or insurance cover to meet the claim.

-In the circumstances envisaged in this case study the Association would also indemnify the Member under the P&I section of cover for owner's claim for the removal of the wreck and for the pollution caused by the lost bunkers.
+In the circumstances envisaged in this case study, Britannia would also indemnify the Member under the P&I section of cover for the owner's claim for the removal of the wreck and for the pollution caused by the lost bunkers.

-The Entered Ship strikes a submerged object on the sea-bed on its passage inwards to a port and suffers bottom damage.
-The owners arrange for salvage services and declare GA.
-The owners subsequently allege that the loss occurred because the port was unsafe for the Ship and pursue the Member for repair and other costs.
+The entered ship strikes a submerged object on the seabed on its passage inwards to a port and suffers bottom damage.
+The owners arrange for salvage services and declare general average.
+The owners subsequently allege that the loss occurred because the port was unsafe for the ship and pursue the Member for repair and other costs.